Texas Folklife Presents The 3rd Annual Festival of Texas Fiddling

 Event Sponsors and Partners:

-The 3rd Annual Festival of Texas Fiddling is sponsored by Texas Folklife, Humanities Texas, the state affiliate of the National Endowment for the Humanities, Texas Music Office,
+The 3rd Annual Festival of Texas Fiddling is sponsored by Texas Folklife, Humanities Texas, the state affiliate of the National Endowment for the Humanities, Texas Music Office, Center for Popular Music at MTSU, Twin Sisters Dance Hall, Alamo Music Center, and the National Parks Service.

 3rd Annual Festival of Texas Fiddling Schedule